rafaies/jobs-work/jobs-work.md

 # How much salary can you get from this job?

-# Do you think this kind of job is easy to do?Why? / Why not?
+# Do you think this kind of job is easy to do?
+Why? / Why not?

 # Do you know anyone with this kind of job?
 If ‘yes’, who?